An introduction to New Zealand cadastral surveying procedures and practice, calculations, cadastral data preparation and

 However, a Course Reader must be purchased at the start of the semester from the School of Surveying office for approximately NZ$30.
-This reader contains the lectures, as well as most of the tutorials and practicals.
+This reader contains the lectures, as well as most of the calculation tutorials and practicals.

 The Land Information New Zealand 'Rules for Cadastral Survey 2010' plus several other documents will be made available to students via Blackboard.

 - Graduate Attributes Emphasised